vtqtuan/Math-Application-and-Statistics/README.md

 4. Linear Regression.
 5. Document Analysis.
 ## Report
-- All reports and source code were written by Quang-Tuan Vo, student of HCMUS.
+- All reports and source code were written by Quang-Tuan VoTran, student of HCMUS.
 - All reports in Vietnamese.